 The National Bicycle and Pedestrian Documentation Project was the first standardized protocol for bicycle and pedestrian data collection.
 Coordinated count dates allow for the comparison of some counting locations or cities, but agencies are also free to use the methodology, count forms, and intercept surveys to start their own count programs.
-Some communities have gotten their count programs by partnering with advocacy groups or downtown business associations and enlisting the help of volunteers.
+Some communities have institutionalized their count programs by partnering with advocacy groups or downtown business associations and enlisting the help of volunteers.

-Automatic Count Programs
+Automated Count Programs

 The purpose and duration of data collection are essential pieces of information for determining the appropriate technology.
 Inductive loops and pneumatic tubes are common practice for counting bicyclists.
 Pneumatic tubes are best for short-term counts, while inductive loops should be used for long-term counts since they are installed in the pavement.
 Active or passive infrared sensors are common practice for counting pedestrians (they also may collect combined counts of bicyclists and pedestrians).

-Challenges for automatically counting nonmotorized users include the fact that pedestrians and bicyclists are less confined to paths of travel than motor vehicles and that they often travel in closely spaced groups.
+Counting walking and cycling using automated equipment is challenging because pedestrians and bicyclists are less confined to paths of travel than motor vehicles and that they often travel in closely spaced groups.
 Agencies can overcome these challenges by carefully calibrating their technology or developing adjustment factors for count data.